-With so many daily work, family, and personal distractions, it’s no wonder so many of us remain unconcerned and unprepared for a potential disaster to strike.
+With so many daily works, family, and personal distractions, it’s no wonder so many of us remain unconcerned and unprepared for a potential disaster to strike.
 But they do strike often, all around the world, and assuming you and your family will be exempt could endanger your lives.

 Even though it takes thought and investment, preparing your home and your family for unexpectedly harsh conditions is well worth the sacrifice.
 In fact, the peace of mind alone might be worth it.
 If you don’t know where to get started, Modernize offers up a list of home essentials to build off of as you collect survival supplies.